Learning from the COVID-19 pandemic: an interdisciplinary approach

 - can formulate complex problems, research and scholarly and/or artistic development work incorporating different perspectives

-- can carry out research and scholarly and/or artistic research work of a high international standard
+- can be part of research and scholarly and/or artistic research work of a high international standard

 - can handle complex academic issues and challenge established knowledge and practice in the field